Modal logical aspects of provability predicates and consistency statements

-Fitting, Marek, and Truszczy\'{n}ski \cite{FMT} introduced the pure logic of necessitation $\N$, which is obtained by adding the necessitation rule \textsc{Nec}: $\dfrac{A}{\Box A}$ into classical propositional logic.
-Let $\MF$ denote the set of all modal formulas.
+Fitting, Marek, and Truszczy\'{n}ski \cite{FMT} introduced the pure logic of necessitation $\N$, which is obtained by adding the necessitation rule \textsc{Nec}: $\dfrac{A}{\Box A}$ to classical propositional logic in this language.
+The logic $\N$ is not normal because the distribution axiom $\Box (p \to q) \to (\Box p \to \Box q)$ is not provable in $\N$.
 They introduced the following relational semantics for $\N$.

 \begin{defn}[$\N$-frames and $\N$-models] \leavevmode

 \begin{itemize} \item A tuple $(W, \{ \prec_B \}_{B \in \MF} )$ is called an $\N$-\textit{frame} if $W$ is a non-empty set and $\prec_B$ is a binary relation on $W$ for every $B \in \MF$. \item An $\N$-frame $(W, \{ \prec_B \}_{B \in \MF} )$ is said to be finite if $W$ is finite. \item A triple $(W, \{ \prec_B \}_{B \in \MF}, \Vdash)$ is called an $\N$-\textit{model} if $(W, \{ \prec_B \}_{B \in \MF} )$ is an $\N$-frame and $\Vdash$ is a binary relation between $W$ and $\MF$ satisfying the usual conditions for satisfaction and the following condition: